How many daughter cells are produced at the end of mitosis? | Channels for Pearson+

 1

-Understand that mitosis is a type of cell division that results in two genetically identical daughter cells from a single parent cell.
+Recall that the primary purpose of mitosis is to ensure that each daughter cell receives an exact copy of the parent cell's DNA.

-Recall that mitosis consists of several stages: prophase, metaphase, anaphase, and telophase, followed by cytokinesis.
+Mitosis consists of several stages: prophase, metaphase, anaphase, and telophase, followed by cytokinesis, which divides the cytoplasm and completes the formation of two separate cells.

-During anaphase, the sister chromatids are pulled apart to opposite poles of the cell, ensuring each new cell will receive an identical set of chromosomes.
+During cytokinesis, the cell membrane pinches inwards, eventually splitting the parent cell into two distinct daughter cells.

-In telophase, the nuclear membranes start to reform around each set of chromosomes, and the cell begins to divide.
+Conclude that at the end of mitosis, two genetically identical daughter cells are produced.

 Watch next